lampska/Wallarm-Solutions-Engineer-Challenge/README.md

 ```

-Environment is now ready for Wallarm deployment and testing
+Environment is now fully functional and ready for Wallarm deployment and testing.

 ## Wallarm deployment